rabbitmq/rabbitmq-website/versioned_docs/version-3.13/install-debian.md

 ### Modern Erlang on Ubuntu

 :::important
-The apt repository described in this section is specific to Ubuntu.
+The apt repositories described in this section are specific to Ubuntu.
-It **cannot** be used with Debian distributions.
+They **cannot** be used with Debian distributions.
 :::

 Standard Debian and Ubuntu repositories tend to provide outdated versions of Erlang/OTP.
 Team RabbitMQ maintains